PiotrRut/ATSBackend/README.md

 ### Intallation

-In order to run the back end on your local machine, clone this repository, and run `node app.js` or `nodemon app.js` inside it.
+In order to run the back end on your local machine, clone this repository, and run `node app.js` or `nodemon app.js` inside it (nodemon allows to update the source code and see the changes immediately, without having to restart the server).
 This will run the app at http://localhost:3001.